basho-labs/little_riak_book/en/04-operators.md

 replicated to.
-Riak makes a best attempt at spreading that value to as many nodes as it can, so it copies to the next N adjacent nodes, starting with the primary partition and counting around the Ring, if it reaches the last partition, it starts over at the first one.
+Riak makes a best attempt at spreading that value to as many nodes as it can, so it copies to the next N adjacent nodes, starting with the primary partition and counting around the Ring, if it reaches the last partition, it loops around back to the first one.

 Secondly, the Ring is also used as a shorthand for describing the state of the circular hash ring I just mentioned.
 This Ring (aka *Ring State*) is a